Fish-Network/docusaurus-deployment/docs/fish-network/intro-to-fish-network-clubs.md

 >
 > **- Christopher Dixon, General Partner at a16z**

-By enabling Dollar Cost Averaging(DCA) built into our Fish Network platform, we enable retail investors in private markets with access to tools and techniques previously reserved and gated for sophisicated investors only.
+By enabling Dollar Cost Averaging(DCA) built into our Fish Network platform, we enable retail investors in private markets to pool capital together to achieve sufficient diversification, share risk, and split the upside.
+We provide a new framework for early stage investing; one that invites collaboration over gatekeeping, active participation over passive speculation, and rewards long-term alignment over short-term liquidity.

 ### Key Features